jsorge/jsorge.net/Public/_posts/2018-07-11-welcome-to-the-new-age.textbundle/text.md

----
-microblog: false
-title: This is My New Site; It Looks Like The Old Site
-layout: post
-date: 2018-07-12T17:11:05Z
-staticpage: false
-filename: 2018-07-11-welcome-to-the-new-age
----

 I have launched my new website.
 If you’ve been around here before you might not notice anything different (if you’re a new reader – welcome! 👋).
 But I assure you, it’s different.

 I was running my site on [Ghost](https://ghost.org).
 And while it was great for me for the last few years I found it lacking lately (mostly I want to combine microblogging and full-length blogging).
 So I [decided to build my own engine](https://jsorge.net/2018/06/17/building-a-blog-engine).